• Care Home

 Good

 Arbour Court is a care home providing personal and nursing care to people living with dementia and associated care needs.
-The service can support up to 60 people, 58 people were receiving care during the inspection.
-All the rooms are single occupancy.
-Accommodation is provided over two floors serviced by a lift.
-There are communal lounges and dining areas, and an accessible garden.
+The service can support up to 60 people, with bedrooms which are single occupancy.
+There are shared communal lounges and dining areas, and accessible and secure garden areas.